Table of Contents

 The Central Bank of Syria issues the national currency, the Syrian pound, and exercises control over all other banks that operate in the country.
 The Commercial Bank of Syria finances trade, markets agricultural products, and carries out foreign-exchange operations.
 The Real Estate Bank finances the building industry and carries out all ordinary banking operations.
 An industrial development bank finances the private industrial sector, while an agricultural bank extends loans to farmers and agricultural cooperatives.
 The Popular Credit Bank makes loans to small manufacturers, artisans, and production cooperatives.
 There is a nationalized insurance company.
 Since 2000 a number of small private banks have been established as part of the gradual approach toward liberal economic reform.
 A stock exchange, the Damascus Securities Exchange, formally opened for trading in Damascus in 2009.

-During the Cold War, Syria was offered financial and technical assistance free or at minimum interest rates from socialist countries such as China, Bulgaria, and the Soviet Union, and it has continued to receive aid at favourable conditions from China into the 21st century.
+During the Cold War, Syria was offered financial and technical assistance free or at minimum interest rates from socialist countries such as China, Bulgaria, and the Soviet Union, and it has continued to receive aid at favorable conditions from China into the 21st century.
 At the end of the 20th century, Syria received substantial sums from Saudi Arabia and Kuwait for its support in the Persian Gulf War (1990–91); aid with more-stringent conditions has been sought from France and other Western countries.

 Trade

-Syria has an unfavourable balance of trade, and loss of revenue from abroad during the Syrian Civil War has led GDP to plummet.
+Syria has an unfavorable balance of trade, and loss of revenue from abroad during the Syrian Civil War has led GDP to plummet.
 Prior to the war, the trade deficit was offset by revenues from tourism, transit trade returns, foreign aid, and earnings of Syrians overseas.
 Goods from Turkey, China, Egypt, and Russia account for the bulk of Syria’s imports.
 Major import items include industrial and agricultural machinery, motor vehicles and accessories, pharmaceutical products, food, and fabric.
 Lebanon consumes a significant proportion of Syrian exports, which include petroleum, phosphates, ginned cotton, cotton seeds, barley, lentils, cotton and woolen fabrics, dried fruit, vegetables, skins, and raw wool.
-Other major purchasers of exports include Iraq, Saudi Arabia, Turkey, Egypt, and Jordan.
+Other major purchasers of exports include Saudi Arabia, Iraq, Turkey, Egypt, and Jordan.
 Foreign trade is regulated by the state.

 Services